unixwzrd/unixwzrd.github.io/html/projects/LogGPT.md

 ## Development & Availability

-LogGPT 1.2.0 is available for **Safari on macOS** through the [same App Store listing](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12).
+LogGPT is available for **Safari on macOS** through its [App Store listing](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12).
+Version 1.2.1, which adds export progress and cancellation, has been submitted to Apple and is currently in review.
+Existing owners will receive the update at no additional charge after approval, and LogGPT supports Family Sharing.
 Basic JSON export remains available without the upgrade; LogGPT Plus is a permanent in-app purchase.
 The project is also available on [GitHub](https://github.com/unixwzrd/LogGPT).

 For details on **installation, usage, and technical documentation**, refer to the project's **[README](https://github.com/unixwzrd/LogGPT)**.